-(the sum of salary and actual bonuses received), long-term incentives, and actual total direct compensation (the sum of base salary, actual annual bonuses and long-term incentives).
-Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's actual total direct compensation was competitive with the market median, and that his compensation was weighted more toward long-term incentives than is typical in the market.
-Overall, Willis Towers Watson concluded that our named executive officers' salaries and total cash compensation are generally at or below the market median, and that their long-term incentives and total direct compensation are generally at or above the market median.
+Willis Towers Watson reviewed proxy statement data for each of our compensation peer group companies and summarized the data as a reference point for the Compensation Committee.
+Willis Towers Watson also reviewed published survey data from the 2019 Willis Towers Watson General Industry Executive Compensation Survey Report to determine competitive pay levels for the executives for the following elements of compensation: base salary, actual total cash compensation (the sum of salary and actual bonuses received), long-term incentives, and actual total direct compensation (the sum of base salary, actual annual bonuses and long-term incentives).
+Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's actual total direct compensation was competitive with the market median and that, overall, our named executive officers' salaries and total cash compensation are generally at or below the market median, and that their long-term incentives and total direct compensation are generally at or above the market median.

-Market Median CEO
+RPM CEO Market Median CEO